 Optional Protocol to the Convention against Torture

 The adoption of the Optional Protocol to the Convention against Torture by the UN General Assembly on 18 December 2002 represented a major step forward in the global fight against torture.
 The Protocol, which entered into force on 22 June 2006 and has now been ratified by 59 states, provides for the establishment of national and international mechanisms which are intended to have an early preventative impact.
 By ratifying the Optional Protocol, states undertake to establish independent bodies at national level which must be granted unrestricted access to detention facilities.
 In Germany, where the Protocol has been in force since 3 January 2009, the external link, opens in new windowFederal Agency for the Prevention of Torture was established for this purpose.
 The Agency began work on 1 May 2009.
 A separate Länder Commission for the Prevention of Torture has been established for institutions which fall under the jurisdiction of the Länder.
-This is affiliated with the Federal Agency.
-There is thus a single National Agency which unites both pillars under one roof.
-The Agency’s secretariat is annexed to the German Institute of Criminology, a research institute of the Federation and Länder, in Wiesbaden.
+Together, the Federal Agency and the Länder Commission form the National Agency for the Prevention of Torture, Germany’s prevention mechanism under the Optional Protocol.
+The National Agency is an independent body, annexed to the German Institute of Criminology, a research institute of the Federation and Länder, in Wiesbaden.

 The National Agency’s task is to visit Federal detention facilities (such as Bundeswehr and Federal Police facilities) and Länder detention facilities (such as prisons, police stations and psychiatric hospitals) on a regular basis and unannounced, to point out shortcomings and issue recommendations.
 It is also required to report to the Bundestag, the Länder parliaments, and the Federal and Länder Governments on its activities.
 It does not process inquiries or complaints from individuals.

-In additional to national agencies, the Optional Protocol also provides for an international monitoring mechanism, the external link, opens in new windowUN Subcommittee on Prevention of Torture.
+In addition to national agencies, the Optional Protocol also provides for an international monitoring mechanism, the external link, opens in new windowUN Subcommittee on Prevention of Torture.
 The German Government actively supported the candidature of a German expert for a seat on this body.
-Professor Christian Pross was duly elected to the Subcommittee at the end of October 2010.
+In January 2014, Dr Margarete Osterfeld succeeded Prof. Christian Pross as German expert on the UN Subcommittee on Prevention of Torture.
+The Subcommittee visited Germany in April 2013.

 UN Special Rapporteur on Torture